VK2KFJ's Field Portable Photos page

-These are some photos from some of my field excursions to carry out mainly VHF/UHF DXing,
+These are some examples of my field excursions to carry out mainly VHF/UHF DXing,

 usually during contests such as Ross Hull VHF and John Moyle Field Day.

-These were done with Dave VK2YME (now VK2JDS)
+These were originally done with Dave VK2YME (now VK2JDS) back in 1980's.

-These photos show the main place for operation at a well known site used by amateurs,
+One of the main places for operation at a well known site used by amateurs,

 this was known as "The Rock" which is about 4 klms west from Kanangra Walls lookout,